krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

     **load** [**-old**\|\ **-b6**\|\ **-b7**\|\ **-ov**\|\ **-r13**]
     [**-hash**] [**-verbose**] [**-update**] *filename* [*dbname*]

 Loads a database dump from the named file into the named database.
+If no option is given to determine the format of the dump file, the format is detected automatically and handled as appropriate.
+Unless the **-update** option is given, **load** creates a new database containing only the data in the dump file, overwriting the contents of any previously existing database.
+Note that when using the LDAP KDC database module, the **-update** flag is required.
-Unless the **-old** or **-b6** option is given, the format of the dump file is detected automatically and handled as appropriate.
-Unless the **-update** option is given, load creates a new database containing only the principals in the dump file, overwriting the contents of any previously existing database.
-Note that when using the LDAP KDB plugin the **-update** must be given.

 Options:

 **-old**
     requires the database to be in the Kerberos 5 Beta 5 and earlier